 Climb Taita Hills

 Climb the beautiful Taita Hills.
-Drive through lush, mountainous Taita where the climate is perfect and the views stunning over what is known to the locals as ‘ little Switzerland’.
-The highest, Vuria (2,300 meters above sea level), is easily identified by the mobile phone mast on top.
-It is possible to drive to this point.
-Eyale is lower and can only be climbed on foot.
+Drive through lush, mountainous Taita, where the climate is perfect and the views stunning over what is known to the locals as ‘ little Switzerland.’
 Walk through the farmlands and interact with the locals in their daily chores.
-About 45 minutes of steep walking from where you leave your vehicle, to where the view is panoramic.
+It takes about 45 minutes of steep walking from where you leave your vehicle to where the view is panoramic.
 The camp will supply you with a nourishing packed picnic lunch.